realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 Real-time vehicle tracking sits at the intersection of three distinct data problems:

-1. **Operational problem** -- where are my vehicles right now and where have they been?
+1. **Graph problem** -- what's the fastest route between two points on an actual road network and which zones are reachable from where?
-2. **Graph problem** -- what's the fastest route between two points on an actual road network and which zones are reachable from where?
+2. **Operational problem** -- where are my vehicles right now and where have they been?
 3. **Analytical problem** -- which areas of the city are seeing the most activity and which roads carry the most traffic?

 Each of those problems has a natural home in a different kind of database.
 That's the core idea behind this book.
 We're not going to use one database and make it do everything.
 We're going to use three and let each one do what it does best.

-The system we'll build is a fleet operations dashboard for the London Borough of Merton -- a compact urban borough in south London with a dense road network that's large enough to be interesting but small enough to run on free-tier accounts.
+The system we'll build is a fleet operations dashboard for the London Borough of Merton -- a compact urban borough in South London with a dense road network that's large enough to be interesting but small enough to run on free-tier accounts.
 Ten simulated vehicles move around the borough following real road connections loaded from OpenStreetMap.
 A live Streamlit dashboard shows their positions, trails and the shortest path between any two zones.
 A separate analytics dashboard shows zone activity over time and which named roads carry the most traffic.

 We'll also show how to adapt the entire system to a different city by changing a single configuration file.
 Additional example configuration files are provided for San Francisco and Singapore.